philipn778/Project-1/README.md

     * I found out that I need to use JavaScript to make it work correctly, so now the button only shows.
 I still kept it there to make it look more sense when you're on a smaller screen.

 # Deployment
+* ### The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+    * In the GitHub repository, navigate to the Settings tab.
+    * From the source section drop-down menu, select the Main Branch.
+    * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here - https://philipn778.github.io/Project-1/home.html#

 # Credits